msp-strath/cs208-logic/pages/entailment.md

 # Entailment

 One of the uses of logic (and possibly the most important one) is to identify when conclusions do and do not follow from some assumptions.

-Logic does not concern itself with whether or not whether or not the assumptions are actualy true, only the question of whether or not the things we are assuming are sufficient to conclude some other property.
+Logic does not concern itself with whether or not whether or not the assumptions are actually true, only the question of whether or not the formulas we are assuming are sufficient to conclude some other formula.

 If a conclusion `Q` follows from some assumptions `P₁, P₂...` (in a rigorous way we define below), we will say that the assumptions `P₁, P₂...` *entails* `Q`.
 I will also write this in symbols: